 You’ll need to learn the techniques and frameworks required to transition to a data-oriented career.
 Start with the crucial coding skills and problem-solving intuition, and then apply your learning to real industry challenges and production-level models.

-Educative’s free Become a Machine Learning Engineer Courses are a great place to start, guiding you from the basics to real-world case studies.
-These courses will also get you familiar with data analytics and data science for machine learning engineering.
+Educative’s Become a Machine Learning Engineer Pathway is a great place to start, guiding you from the basics to real-world case studies.
+This pathway will also get you familiar with data analytics and data science for machine learning engineering.

 You can learn these frameworks in Educative’s Machine Learning track.